Women-in-AI/code-of-conduct/code-of-conduct.md

-This code of conduct outlines our expectations for participants within the Trusted Analytics Platform (TAP) community, as well as steps to reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the Women in AI (WIAI) community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

-This code of conduct applies to all spaces and sites manager by the Trusted Analytics Platform (TAP) project including GitHub,  Jive, Twitter, and any other forum which the community uses for communication.
+This code of conduct applies to all spaces and sites managed by the Women in AI (WIAI) project including Meetup.com, GitHub, Twitter, and any other forum which the community uses for communication.

 **This code of conduct is not exhaustive or complete.**